-This commitment to learning by doing applies to all the programs the Academy now offers, with students working with industry-standard equipment in world-class facilities.
-The New York Film Academy has three campuses located in New York City, Los Angeles/ Burbank, and South Beach.
-This Annual Security Report pertains only to the New York City Campus.
+This commitment to learning by doing applies to all the programs the Academy now offers, with students working with industry-standard equipment in world-class facilities at various NYFA campuses.

 At the New York City Campus, students can choose from a wide range of visual and performing arts programs that include Filmmaking, Acting for Film, Broadcast Journalism, Cinematography, Documentary Filmmaking, Musical Theatre, Photography, Producing, and Screenwriting.
 The New York City Campus is licensed by the Office of College and University Evaluation (OCUE) and its programs are registered by the State Education Department.
 New York Film Academy is accredited by WASC Senior College and University Commission (WSCUC).